Boodals/Factorio-Profiler/README.md

 `Profiler.Start(excludeCalledMs)` (Script)

 Starts the profiler.
 Any function called between the profiler starting and the profiler stopping will be recorded.
 If `excludeCalledMs` is given (not empty in the command version, or `true` in the script version), it will exclude the time it takes for subfunctions to be called.
-For example, if function A calls function B, and `excludeCalledMs` is true, the log will only show the time function A uses directly, not the time function B uses.
+For example, if function A calls function B, and let's say A takes 2ms, and B takes 5ms.
+If `excludeCalledMs` is true, the log will only show the time each function uses directly (2ms and 5ms).
+If `excludeCalledMs` is false, it will show the total time (7ms and 5ms).

 `/stopProfiler averageMs` (Command)